 Her double coat is made up of an abundant undercoat that endows her with good protection against bad weather, but when it’s cold, this shepherd dog prefers to stay in the warmth, by her family’s side.

 Tendency to put on weight

-If premium nutrition is provided and she gets enough exercise every day, there is no reason this dog would become overweight.
+If high quality food is provided and she gets enough daily exercise, there is no reason this dog would become overweight.
 You must still monitor her cautiously though.